 Rated 350N or above Jacket, Pants and Plastron

-Chest protector mandatory for women and all children U13 or lower
+Chest protector mandatory for all women and all children U13 or lower

 Fencing Glove without tears or holes